- Easy insertion and ejection of capsules. Compact Brewing Unit Technology

 There’s a Nespresso capsule for everyone in the OriginalLine series, from basic intense espresso capsules to flavored capsules to single-origin capsules.
 The image below shows the wide variety available.

 But a bonus with all machines in the OriginalLine, such as the Nespresso Pixie: They’re compatible with 3rd party capsules!
 Check out our comprehensive guide to the 6 Best Nespresso Alternatives for more affordable capsules.
-In particular, check out our dedicated reviews to 3 roasters:
+In particular, check out our dedicated comparisons of 3 roasters:

 Each is notable in its own way, and they’re only compatible with Nespresso OriginalLine machines.
 In my opinion, this is one of the best reasons to go with a machine like the Nespresso Pixie.